TITLE 77: PUBLIC HEALTH

 2) An updated plan of treatment shall be given to the client's health care professional for review, for any necessary revisions, and for signature every 90 days, or more often as indicated.

-f) Clinical Records
+g) Clinical Records

 A) Appropriate identifying information for the client, household members and caretakers;

-C) A list of medications the client is taking, updated as needed.
+C) A list of medications that the client is taking, updated as needed.
 The list shall specify the dose, method, route of administration, and frequency of administration of each medication.
 All potential contraindications, drug interactions, and adverse reactions shall be reported to the health care professional within 24 hours, or sooner as warranted, and documented in the clinical record;

 D) Initial and periodic client assessments by the registered nurse;